carj/preservica-ocfl/README.md

 If OCFL objects already exist for a Preservica Asset then they will be ignored.

+The export of a large repository could be potentially slow, as every Asset needs to be exported and downloaded.
+The performance can be improved by running multiple export workflows in parallel

 ## OPEX

 The information stored within the OCFL object depends on the type of OPEX package exported from Preservica.